-Dramatherapy is a psychotherapy belonging to the family of Arts Therapies, each with their own professional body and registered with The Health and Care Professions Council.
+Dramatherapy is a psychosocial therapy belonging to the family of Arts Therapies, each with their own professional body and registered with The Health and Care Professions Council.

 The root of the word drama means action.
 So in essence dramatherapy is about finding creative or active means to express what is the matter and creative ways to connect.
 Stories, pictures, physical expression, objects and metaphors are examples of the methods available for the client and therapist as they work together to understand both what is troubling the client but also what can help.

 Dramatherapy sessions can be held with groups or individuals, short, mid or long term, with children and adults.